How to Adopt Business Agility Practices to Drive Digital Transformation

 Technology finds its application in all three aspects of business agility listed above.
-From predictive analytics and big data used to define strategic opportunities to using software solution to improve team collaboration and streamline product delivery, IT serves as a basis for running a competitive and viable business.
+From predictive analytics and big data used to define strategic opportunities to using software solutions to improve team collaboration and streamline product delivery, IT serves as a basis for running a competitive and viable business.

 Accenture states: “If agility accelerates growth, innovation is the driving force to achieve it.”
-The company has found that 90 percent of business leaders consider technology innovation to be crucial for the business success and growth.
+The company has found that 90 percent of business leaders consider technology innovation to be crucial for business success and growth.
 At the same time, 61 percent of executives struggle to identify their technology architecture as nimble.
 Most enterprise-level businesses carry the burden of legacy solutions and increasingly complex software architecture.

 Agile or Die

 On the other hand, the list of companies that failed to adapt to changing market requirements and thereby went broke is impressive.
-These include such big names as Kodak, Nokia, Yahoo, Xerox, social network MySpace and Blockbuster Inc., a video rental company that couldn’t survive in the age of Netflix.
+These include such big names as Kodak, Nokia, Yahoo, Xerox, social network Myspace, and Blockbuster Inc., a video rental company that couldn’t survive in the age of Netflix.